 One such area is Benevento, in the South East portion of Italy.
 Benevento sits about 50 km northeast of Naples.
-It is a town of the region of Campania and is the capital of the province of Benevento.
+It is a town in the region of Campania and is the capital of the province of Benevento.
 Atop a hill with a beautiful view of the valley below, Benevento emerges at the convergence of the Sabato and Calore Irpino rivers.
 Like Avellino, its neighbor, the Catholic church plays a vital role here, also, as Benevento is the seat of a Catholic Archbishop.

 The province of Benevento, an inner province of the Campania region, borders the regions of Molise and Puglia.
 The area itself is mountainous, providing some unbelievable photo opportunities.
-The town of Benevento and its 60,000 or so inhabitants sits in the south central portion of the province.
+The town of Benevento and its 60,000 or so inhabitants sits in the south-central portion of the province.

 Location, location, the location was the apt phrase for this early strategic stronghold of this part of Italy.
-To many historians it is one of the most important cities in Southern Italy.
-One important transportation route that ran right by this city was the Via Appia, or Appian Way.
+To many historians, it is one of the most important cities in Southern Italy.
+One important transportation route that ran right by this city was the Via Appia or Appian Way.
 The Appian Way was one of the first and one of the most strategically important roads of Ancient Rome.
 It connected Rome to Southeast Italy.
 Even Statius, a Roman poet of the first century, wrote of its importance – “the Appian Way is commonly said to be the queen of the long roads”.
 Its history dates back to 312 BC.

-The town’s importance was further evidenced by repeated visits from Roman emperors and the quantity of coins it minted.
+The town’s importance was further evidenced by repeated visits from Roman emperors and the number of coins it minted.
 Roman generals also frequented Benevento, a further sign that this area was not simply a place of rest and relaxation.
-The frequent visits from the governmental elites like Nero, Trajan and Septum, was probably the reason that one of the city’s most famous ruin, the Arch of Trajan, was erected there in 114.
+The frequent visits from the governmental elites like Nero, Trajan, and Septum, was probably the reason that one of the city’s most famous ruins, the Arch of Trajan, was erected there in 114.

 The history buff in you will certainly appreciate the many other historical sites in this area.
 For example, Emperor Hadrian constructed a theatre, which at one point could house about 10,000 spectators.
-The theatre is now used for theatre, dance and opera.
+The theatre is now used for theatre, dance, and opera.
 The Ponte Leproso, a bridge still used today that was on the Via Appia over the Sabato River is a wonder of ancient architecture and engineering.
-In addition, in some of the old houses in this area, you can still see some ancient fragments and inscriptions that were built in to these structures.
+In addition, in some of the old houses in this area, you can still see some ancient fragments and inscriptions that were built into these structures.

-Other than the Arch of Trajan the most visible piece of history here is the castle of Benevento, or Rocca dei Rettori.
+Other than the Arch of Trajan the most visible piece of history here is the castle of Benevento or Rocca dei Rettori.
 It sits at the highest point in town and was used by many different people occupying this town at different stages.
 Inside the Palazzo della Prefettura portion of the castle is a museum with contemporary art.

 Other notable spots of interest include the Santa Sofia, with its signature bell tower, which dates back to 760, Sant’Ilario dating back to the 6th and 7th centuries, the Palazzo di Paolo V from the 16th century, the church of San Salvatore, from the High Middle Ages and the Cathedral of Santa Maria Assunta dating back from the 9th century.